Catacombb/f9/DOCS/current_app_status.md

 ## Overview

 The current application is a Design Brief tool built with React, TypeScript, and Vite.
 It allows users to fill out a comprehensive design brief for construction or renovation projects.
 The application collects information across multiple sections including project details, budget, lifestyle preferences, site information, space requirements, and more.
 It also supports file uploads, PDF generation, and has a UI built with ShadCN UI components and Tailwind CSS.
-The application now uses Supabase for authentication and data persistence.
+The application uses Supabase for authentication and data persistence, including backend functionality for a client onboarding dashboard.

 ## File Structure and Organization